 Charcot-Marie-Tooth disease (CMT) is a group of inherited conditions that damage the peripheral nerves.

 Chemotherapy is a treatment for cancer.
 There are different types of chemotherapy medicines, but they all work in a similar way.
 They stop cancer cells reproducing, which prevents them from growing and spreading in the body.

 Chickenpox is a highly contagious infection that causes an itchy, spotty rash.
 Read more about chickenpox symptoms and when to get medical advice.

 Find out about childhood cataracts which occur when changes in the lens of the eye cause it to become less transparent, resulting in blurred or misty vision.

 Chlamydia is one of the most common sexually transmitted infection in the UK.
 Find out who is most at risk, where to get tested, and how it's treated.

-Cholera is a potentially fatal bacterial infection caused by consuming contaminated food or water.
+Read about cholera, a potentially fatal bacterial infection caused by consuming contaminated food or water.

 Read about why chorionic villus sampling (CVS) is offered, how it's carried out, and what the benefits and risks are.